 Since then she has presented a host of TV programmes, from the first two seasons of Top Gear to Come Dancing.

 Most recently she has co-presented the BBC consumer shows Rip Off Britain and Holiday Hit Squad.

-Ms Rippon is a keen horsewoman.
+Ms Rippon has been a keen horsewoman.